 Employee Assistance Program

 The University of Northern Colorado recognizes that its employees are its most important resource.
-Providing care for your most valuable resource makes sense, and it is the right thing to do.
 Research has shown that when people are happier, they are more creative and more productive in their personal and work lives.
-Therefore, the University only stands to gain if you are happier and functioning at your best.
+We know that when employees thrive, the entire UNC community benefits.
+We are here to support you with both professional and personal concerns that may impacting your overall well-being.

 - Grief and loss